-The Hatch-Waxman Act in the US (and similar legislation in the EU and in other countries) eliminated the requirement that manufacturers of generic pharmaceuticals repeat the extensive clinical trials required for reference products, so long as the generic version could be shown to be therapeutically equivalent to the reference product.
+The Hatch-Waxman Act in the US (and similar legislation in the EU and in other countries) eliminated the requirement that manufacturers of generic pharmaceuticals repeat the extensive clinical trials required for reference products, so long as the generic version could be shown to be therapeutically equivalent to the reference product

 In the US, the decision on whether a generic pharmaceutical is therapeutically equivalent to the original product is made by the FDA based on an Abbreviated New Drug Application (ANDA) filed by the generic product's manufacturer.
+An ANDA is generally permitted to be filed four years after the initial approval of the reference product and generally cannot be fully approved by the FDA until any regulatory exclusivity of the reference product has expired.
 The process typically takes nearly two years from the filing of the ANDA until FDA approval.
 However, delays can occur if issues arise, for example, regarding the interpretation of bioequivalence study data, labeling requirements for the generic product, or qualifying the supply of active ingredients.
 In addition, the Hatch-Waxman Act requires a generic manufacturer to certify in certain situations that the generic product does not infringe on any current applicable patents on the product held by the holder of the marketing authorization for the reference product, or to certify that such patents are invalid.
-This certification often results in a patent infringement lawsuit being brought against the generic company.
+This certification often results in a patent infringement lawsuit being brought against the generics company.
 In the event of such a lawsuit, the Hatch-Waxman Act imposes an automatic 30-month delay in the approval of the ANDA to allow the parties to resolve the intellectual property issues.
-For generic applicants who are the first to file their ANDA containing a certification claiming non-infringement or patent invalidity, the Hatch-Waxman Act generally provides those applicants with 180 days of marketing exclusivity to recoup the expense of challenging the patents on the reference product.
-However, generic applicants must launch their products within certain timeframes or risk losing the marketing exclusivity that they had gained by being a first-to-file applicant.
+For generic applicants who are the first to file their ANDA containing a certification claiming non-infringement or patent invalidity, the Hatch-Waxman Act generally provides those applicants with 180 days of marketing exclusivity, enabling such generic applicants to exclusively market their product alongside the reference product at a certain point in time, which is generally after any intellectual property issues have been resolved.
+However, after such point in time, the generic applicants must launch their products within certain time frames or risk losing the marketing exclusivity that they had gained by being a first-to-file applicant.

 In the EU, decisions on the granting of a marketing authorization are made either by the European Commission based on a positive recommendation by the EMA under the centralized procedure, or by a single member state under the national or decentralized procedure.
 See "-Innovative Medicines-Regulation-European Union."
-Companies may submit Abridged Applications for approval of a generic medicinal product based upon its "essential similarity" to a medicinal product authorized and marketed in the EU following the expiration of the product's data exclusivity period.
-In such cases, the generic company is able to submit its Abridged Application based on the data submitted by the innovator company for the reference product, without the need to conduct extensive Phase III clinical trials of its own.
-For all products that received a marketing authorization in the EU after late 2005, the Abridged Application can be submitted throughout the EU.
-However, the data submitted by the innovator company in support of its application for a marketing authorization for the reference product will be protected for 10 years after the first grant of marketing authorization in all member states, and can be extended for an additional year if a further innovative indication has been authorized for that product, based on preclinical and clinical trials filed by the innovator company that show a significant clinical benefit in comparison to the existing therapies.
+Companies may submit abridged applications for approval of a generic medicinal product based upon its "essential similarity" to a medicinal product authorized and marketed in the EU following the expiration of the product's data exclusivity period.
+In such cases, the generics company is able to submit its abridged application based on the data submitted by the innovator company for the reference product, without the need to conduct extensive Phase III clinical trials of its own.
+For all products that received a marketing authorization in the EU after late 2005, the abridged application can be submitted throughout the EU.
+However, the data submitted by the innovator company in support of its application for a marketing authorization for the reference product is generally protected for 10 years after the first grant of marketing authorization in all member states, and can be extended for an additional year if, during the initial eight-year data exclusivity period, the innovator company registers a new therapeutic indication with "significant clinical benefit."
+In the case of orphan drugs, it may be extended with a two-year pediatric extension.
+See "-